mehaKumar/machine-learning-madness/index.md

 - Source: Sports Reference [2]
 - Two categories:
     - Basic Data: data related to the team's overall playing statistics
         - Features: OverallWin, OverallLoss, SimpleRanking, ScheduleStrength, ConferenceWin, ConferenceLoss, HomeWin,                   HomeLoss, AwayWin, AwayLoss, Points, PointsAgainst, FieldGoals, FieldGoalsAtt, 3P, 3PAtt, FreeThrows, FreeThrowsAtt,           OffensiveReb, TotalReb, Assists, Steals, Blocks, TurnoverPct, PersonalFouls
+        - Each of these statistics is highly relevant to a team's performance and competetiveness.
+Our dataset also included a           number of advanced statistics, but we found that the majority of them were derived from the others with respect to             time or other stats, so we disregarded these numbers.
     - Playoff Data: data related to the team's seed and wins/losses in the past March Madness tournaments
         - Features: WinnerName, WinnerSeed, LoserName, LoserSeed
+        - When we used our data as inputs to our functions, we removed team names to prevent association of victory with                 specific schools instead of seeds because a team's strength could differ from year to year.

-#### Splitting data for training and testing
+#### Splitting Data for Training and Testing
-- Total of 19 past March Madness tournaments from 2000 to 2019
+- We gathered a total of 19 past March Madness tournaments from 2000-2001 to 2018-2019
+    - Older tournaments had less teams, missing data, or a different tournament format
-    - Training: 16 of the 19 tournaments (2000 to 2015)
+    - Training: 16 of the 19 tournaments (2000-2001 to 2015-2016)
-    - Testing: 3 of the 19 tournaments (2016 to 2019)
+    - Testing: 3 of the 19 tournaments (2016-2017 to 2018-2019)

-#### Processing data
+#### Processing and Formatting Data
-After getting our data, we need to format the data csv files to numpy arrays.
-To achieve this, we used Panda
+After getting our data, we needed to reformat the data, which was in csv files, into numpy arrays.
+To achieve this, we used the Pandas library for easy imports and reformatting.
+We then compiled the playoff data from every tournament with the teams' regular season data so that the indivdual games were directly correlated with the teams' stats in our input array.
+We then swapped the order of the teams in half of the matchups so that the algorithms wouldn't simply learn that the first team in each input row was the winner.

 # Methods

 #### PCA